tvanslyke/ENGW-3302/discourse-community-manual.md

 Once you've found a project that you're interested in, a few small tips are:
 * Be sure to read the documentation and learn the conventions of the project.
 * Test your code before submitting!
 Nobody likes it when contributions lead to bugs.
 * Start small!
-Completely rewriting an entire portion of the codebase, even if it's an improvement, probably won't be well recieved.
+Completely rewriting an entire portion of the codebase, even if it's an improvement, probably won't be well received.
 After all, now *only you* understand how that component works.
 * Lastly, be polite and agreeable.
 If the project's maintainers ask you to make a modification to your patch, they probably have a good reason.
 Arguing with them is a good way to get your patch rejected.
 If they're asking you to make changes, they obviously think your patch is worthwhile!
 Otherwise they would've just outright rejected it.

 Of course, the most important part is that you get involved at all.
 Programmers are always happy when somebody is interested in their project.
 Why else would we bother?
 Get out there, use our code and, when you're ready, let us use yours too!